How to Cruise With Teens Without the Eye-Rolling and Drama

 If your teens are anything like ours all they want to do is take part in sports and hang out with new friends.
 Set out guidelines for family time, ensuring your teens understand that this is as equally as important as them meeting new friends.
 Balance is the key, otherwise you won’t be able to get them off the ship!

 Another huge factor is being able to check in, we like to know where out teens are at all times.
 And to tell us exactly where they are going to be so that we can check up on them.
 Of course they want a bit of freedom but that still needs to be managed and supervised in some way.
-Princess Cruise have also introduced the Ocean Medallion which is a great way to keep track of all of your party whilst you are cruising.

 Plan For Formal Night, Include Teens In Choosing Outfits